laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 **Read strategy dominates on the many-file layout.** PyArrow's dataset API fetches the 3,201 footers largely sequentially; Polars and DuckDB parallelise, which is why DuckDB runs the heavy aggregations in ~17s where PyArrow takes ~2,000s.
 On the few-file layout the gap narrows to single-digit factors.
 Ratios vary by query, so we report per-query times in the plots rather than a single speedup number.

 **Iceberg and LanceDB post-ingest query times.** The low query times for Iceberg and LanceDB reflect reads from their own pre-ingested S3 stores.
 Their per-query times exclude the one-time setup cost of 2038s/51s and 2035s/152s respectively.
-When amortised across ten queries, the total cost per query for each is approximately 1.1s — comparable to PyArrow and DuckDB.

 ### Why file count dominates
 The two layouts isolate a behaviour worth stating plainly: for the read-bound engines, wall-clock time tracks the number of Parquet files, not the number of rows.
 Opening a collection reads one footer per file; PyArrow fetches these largely serially, so 3,201 small shards cost far more than 26 large ones even when the large-file layout holds 22× the data.